 "It was very satisfying," Austin Hollins said.
 "We sat down, we switched when we need to, we contested shots, we played good post defense."

 Said Minnesota coach Tubby Smith: "We had gotten away from playing good defense.
 I don't know why."

 The importance of the game wasn't lost on the Gophers.

 "The sky was falling around here," Smith said.
 "They wanted it, but we had to have it."

 The loss snapped a three-game winning streak for No. 20 Wisconsin (17-8, 8-4) and didn't allow the Badgers to build on Saturday's win over Michigan.

-While the Gophers won because of their defense, the offense of Andre Hollins
+While the Gophers won because of their defense, the offense of Andre Hollins was certainly crucial.

 With Wisconsin making it difficult for Minnesota to score, Andre Hollins knew he had to be more aggressive offensively and attack the basket more.
 Andre Hollins scored 11 of Minnesota's final 17 points and scored 21 points to lead the Gophers.
 Austin Hollins added 11 points and Rodney Williams scored 10 for Minnesota.